Princeton-Penn-Vents/princeton-penn-flowmeter/README.md

 In the display tab, select "Disable" for `Screen Blanking`.
 Check the Interfaces tab to see if there is anything you want to enable.

-For a patient box, you need: I2C enabled, SPI enabled, GPIO enabled.
+For a patient box, you need: I2C enabled, SPI enabled.
+These are also set in config.txt.
+Optional:  SSH enabled.

 ```bash
 git clone https://github.com/Princeton-Penn-Vents/princeton-penn-flowmeter